inev89/rust-projects/README.md

 ### text_loader
 This performs a simple process injection with shellcode in the text section by using VirtualAlloc, copy, VirtualProtect, and CreateThread.

+### resource_loader
+This performs a simple process injection with shellcode in a resource file by loading the resource and then using VirtualAlloc, copy, VirtualProtect, and CreateThread.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->